 Extra Opportunities for Symphony Students

 Chamber Music Institute (CMI): This annual chamber music program with our partner, The Saint Paul Chamber Orchestra, provides Symphony and Philharmonic students high-level training with professional musicians.
-Stay tuned for details about the 2017-18 CMI program.
+Click here to apply for the Chamber Music Institute by December 4, 2017.

 Leadership Opportunities: Develop leadership skills and build service hours for your college resume as an audition aide, student speaker, donor liaison, and other volunteer positions.
 Sign up for 2017-18 leadership opportunities here.